Now Reading

 10. Don’t Breathe (2016)

-Image Source: time.com
+Image Source: TIME

 Fede Alvarez’s taut horror/thriller smartly reverses the traditional roles in the tired home-invasion narrative.
-Here, sinister element inside the house terrorize our thieving protagonists.
+Here, sinister element inside the house terrorizes our thieving protagonists.
 We enter into the story through the lawless young thief’s perspective and see no big threat in robbing an old man living with a dog, in the only occupied housing complex of the dilapidated street.
 They, like us, don’t know what they’re against.
-Alvarez creates scars as well as suspense from simple, practical things.
+Alvarez creates scares as well as suspense from simple, practical things.
 The second-half twist looks perfectly organic when compared with ridiculous 360 degree twists in other horror thrillers (10 Clover-field Lane, for instance).

 Through the blind man’s background as an Iraq war vet as well as the town’s social decay, the director provides ample space for a dry social commentary.
 When you ponder over the blind man’s distorted view of family bond (especially in the way he commodifies it), you can see it as the product of the collective moral collapse.
 So the twist isn’t just thrown in as an afterthought.